 Dr Critchley agrees.
 “Stay safe with meats and make sure that they are well cooked,” he says.
 “Raw or undercooked meats, even at your local salad bar, can contain parasites such as toxoplasmosis which can have serious implications for your baby’s health."

-It will come as a blow to sushi lovers, but raw seafood is a no-no during pregnancy.
+Raw seafood is a no-no during pregnancy unless it's been frozen.
 “Raw seafood, such as sushi and oysters, is best avoided when pregnant,” says Strudwick.
-“Occasionally, raw fish such as salmon may contain small parasitic worms that can cause illness, and raw shellfish can contain harmful viruses and bacteria.
-Sushi fish, generally, has been flash-frozen, which destroys these pathogens, but it’s better to err on the side of caution.”
+“Occasionally, raw fish such as salmon may contain small parasitic worms that can cause illness, and raw shellfish can contain harmful viruses and bacteria."
+However sushi fish, generally, has been flash-frozen, which destroys these pathogens, making it safe to eat providing it meets all the requirements.

 It’s also worth avoiding certain types of fish, even if cooked, due to the large amounts of mercury that could be present.
 “Marlin, shark and swordfish may contain high levels of mercury, which can be harmful to the developing nervous system of the foetus,” she adds.
 “Mercury has concentrated up the food chain, so is found in the highest amounts in large, predatory fish such as these, as well as tuna, so it’s recommended that pregnant women don’t eat more than two portions of fresh tuna or four medium-sized tins per week.”